sunroboticslab/sunroboticslab.github.io/_pages/openings.md

 ##### Funding for Master and Undergrad students

-Students who are doing thesis with me will have my full support to get funding from the following programs and hourly-payed grader positions.
+Students who are doing thesis with me will have my full support to get funding from the following programs:

 [Hourly-payed grader](https://english.asu.edu/admission/graduate-admission/teaching-assistantships/gradership)
 I am teaching a class every semester.
 Students who are doing research in my lab usually get the grader position ($15 - $16 per hour).